-As we head into our best season yet, we caught up with Co-founder Duane Lineker to talk about the past, the present and the future of the Ocean Beach Ibiza brand.
+As we head into our best season yet, we caught up with Co-founder Duane Lineker to talk about the past, the present and the future of the O Beach Ibiza brand.

-1. How did Ocean Beach Ibiza go from car park to luxury beach club in five months
+1. How did O Beach Ibiza go from car park to luxury beach club in five months

 Wow, with a lot of stress and hard work from a lot of people.
 By the time we actually laid the first brick I think it was mid February.
 We worked 16 hour days, 7 days a week.
 Myself, Tony Truman, my girlfriend Megan Cole and our founding partner Vicente Juan were co-ordinating the building, designing menus, booking DJs, creating food and drink menus and designing a beach club plus a million and one things more.
 It really was a crazy time and some of the most stressful of my life but looking back now of course it was all worth it and we owe massive thanks to all the people that helped the business in the early days

-2. How do you market Ocean Beach Ibiza and how have your marketing plans evolved over the years?
+2. How do you market O Beach Ibiza and how have your marketing plans evolved over the years?

 I think marketing is an ever changing part of any successful business, what worked five years ago might be laughed at today but what we do today will be antique by next year so you really need to stay on the pulse with all elements of marketing.